The Black Lives Matter Movement Goes Beyond Black and White

 In response, educators should be ready to lead diverse classrooms into conversations about the Black Lives Matter movement and guide non-Black students of color in understanding the history of anti-Blackness.
 They should encourage a co-conspirator classroom, where students learn about and conquer their own biases, reflect on structural inequities and support each other to push for change in their communities.

-this contact form Classroom Conversations About the Movement
+strangely Classroom Conversations About the Movement

 As protests against police brutality continue, students may need a place to process their feelings and have questions answered.
 The classroom—real or virtual—can provide that place.
 Teaching Tolerance’s Let’s Talk!guide for facilitating critical conversations is a good tool to help teachers create a community and establish norms.